Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonlinear Processes

-When the charge-field coupling is small, thus QED is perturbative, the probability of producing a scattered Compton photon is proportional to $\xi^2$ for linear Compton scattering, and $\xi^{2n_*}$ for nonlinear Compton scattering.
-However, for strong charge-field couplings with $\xi$ exceeding unity, higher-order contributions have to be considered.
-Due to the increasing interactions with the field, the effective mass of the electron increases with $\xi^2$,
+When the charge--field coupling is small, thus QED is treated perturbatively, the probability of producing a scattered Compton photon is proportional to $\xi^2$ for linear Compton scattering, and $\xi^{2 n_C}$ for nonlinear Compton scattering.
+However, for strong charge--field couplings with $\xi$ exceeding unity, higher-order contributions have to be considered.
+Due to the increasing interactions with the field, the effective mass of the electron increases with laser intensity,

 Because the Compton edge calculation is based on the electron's mass, it shifts with $\xi$~\cite{Abramowicz:2021zja,LUXE:2023crk}.
 The fractional energy $u$, which represents the photon energy relative to the incident electron energy at the Compton edge, varies across nonlinear QED, nonlinear classical electrodynamics, and linear QED as follows~\cite{Abramowicz:2021zja,LUXE:2023crk}: